Sussex Social Change Hub

 We want to create a world where academic research continuously informs best practice, allowing organisations to more easily access high-level expertise.
 Integrity, ethics, kindness and authenticity are at the core of our interventions.

-Read about the world-leading research taking place in the School of Education and Social Work.
+Read about the world-leading research taking place in the schools of Education and Social Work, Law, Politics & Sociology, and Global Studies.

 CPD programme